openmhealth/omh-dsu-ri/README.md

 The API is RESTFul API that supports creation, deletion and retreival of subscriptions.
 The authrization mechanism is the same as for the data point API (OAuth 2.0).

-Once a subscription is created for a user, every data point creation or deletion will publish a notification to the callback URL specified in the subscription.
+Once a subscription is created for a user, every data point creation or deletion will publish a notification using POST to the callback URL specified in the subscription.
 A sample notification look like this:

 ``` json
 {